 Drew Justice, Assistant Director.
 Drew Justice is a graduate of the MFA Program in Creative Writing at Creighton University and co-host of the immensely popular Pageturners Lit Pub Quiz series.
 He is a fiction and screenwriter, and his most recent script is currently a semi-finalist for the BlueCat Half-Hour Pilot contest.

 Nicole Wheeler, Co-Director.
 Nicole has served on the boards of Mode Shift Omaha, Yahoo Employee Foundation, Yahoo Women in Tech, and Felius.
 She works as the Director of Member and Tech Talent Services at the AIM Institute, co-owns Dundee Book Company, and has over a decade of experience in the Omaha business community.
 She is active in creating a connected Omaha as an advocate for multi-modal transportation issues and human-centered community activities.

 Ted Wheeler, Co-Director.
 Ted is the author of three books, including the novels Kings of Broken Things (2017) and In Our Other Lives (March 2020).
 A graduate of Creighton’s MFA program, his short fiction is regularly featured in national magazines, and he has participated in literary events from Port Townsend, Wash., to Key West, Fla., to Lisbon, Portugal, and Stuttgart, Germany.
-He teaches creative writing at UNO and is a bookseller and owner of the Dundee Book Company.
+He is a resident assistant professor at Creighton University and is a bookseller and owner of the Dundee Book Company.